Table 30.2, 30.3 DIF bias/interaction = Item measures for person classes

 DIF t is an approximate Student's t-statistic test, estimated as DIF SIZE divided by the DIF S.E.

-d.f. t has approximately (COUNT-2) degrees of freedom.
+d.f. t has approximately (COUNT-2) degrees of freedom excluding observations of extreme persons.

 Prob. is the two-sided probability of Student's t.
 See t-statistics.